Use the kinetic molecular theory of gases to explain each of the ... | Channels for Pearson+

 Textbook Question

-Use the kinetic molecular theory of gases to explain each of the following: c.
-Gases have low densities.
+Use the kinetic molecular theory of gases to explain each of the following: b.
+The air in a hot-air balloon is heated to make the balloon rise.

 Verified Solution